abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 az aks update --resource-group myResourceGroup --name myAKSCluster --disable-cluster-autoscaler
 ```

-If cluster autoscaler is only enabled on select node pools, you also have the option to disable cluster autoscaler for specific node pools using the `--disable-cluster-autoscaler` flag.
+If cluster autoscaler is only enabled on select node pools, you can disable cluster autoscaler for specific node pools using the `--disable-cluster-autoscaler` flag.

 ```azurecli-interactive
 # Disable CAS on a specific pool